Frequently asked questions

 How does resignation after a lay-off lasting more than 200 days affect my earnings-related daily allowance?

 You have the right to terminate your employment after a period of lay-off that has lasted at least 200 consecutive days.
 In such case, the termination of employment takes immediate effect, and you have the right to receive your notice period salary as compensation.
 You are not entitled to earnings-related daily allowance for the period for which the notice period compensation is paid.
-The compensation period does not count towards the working condition because the employment relationship is not valid, and employer’s contributions are not paid from the compensation.
+The compensation period does not count towards the employment condition because the employment relationship is not valid, and employer’s contributions are not paid from the compensation.
 Therefore, the compensation is also not taken into consideration when calculating the amount of earnings-related daily allowance.

 I have been offered part-time work.
 Should I accept?